The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Observations and MIRI BFE impact on science

 \subsection{The impact of the MIRI BFE on the Low Resolution Spectrometer PSF}

-The MIRI Low Resolution Spectrometer (LRS) data are imaged on a subarray of the MIRI Imager detector.
-During the \textit{JWST} Cycle 1 calibration phase a series of flux calibration activities was performed by observing flux calibration standards\footnote{\url{https://www.stsci.edu/jwst/science-execution/program-information.html?id=1536}}.
-In the left panel of Fig.~\ref{fig:bfe_miri_lrs_impact} we show the LRS spectrum of a time-series observation of \href{http://simbad.cds.unistra.fr/simbad/sim-basic?Ident=BD
+The MIRI Low Resolution Spectrometer (LRS) data are imaged on a subarray of the MIRI imager detector.
+During the \textit{JWST} Cycle 1 calibration phase a series of flux calibration activities was performed by observing flux calibration standards.
+In the left panel of Fig.~\ref{fig:bfe_miri_lrs_impact} we show the LRS spectrum of a time-series observation taken as part of PID \href{https://www.stsci.edu/jwst/science-execution/program-information.html?id=1536}{1536} of \href{http://simbad.cds.unistra.fr/simbad/sim-basic?Ident=BD

 To study the impact of the MIRI BFE on the LRS PSF we use the recorded signal in a row of detector pixels that cross a bright part of the spectrum.
 In the top right panel of Fig.~\ref{fig:bfe_miri_lrs_impact} we show with solid lines four raw voltage integration ramps belonging to four of the pixels that sample the LRS PSF.
 We notice that none of the ramps reach saturation; this means that the BFE mitigation strategy currently implemented in the \textit{JWST} pipeline is not applicable here.
-The non-linearity corrected ramps are plotted as loosely dotted lines.
-The assumption is that, since these ramps have been non-linearity corrected, subsequent frame differences should yield the same mean slope.
-In the middle right panel of Fig.~\ref{fig:bfe_miri_lrs_impact} we plot the LRS sampled PSF by taking two sets of frame differences, one set at the start of the non-linearity corrected ramp, and one set at the end of the ramp.
+The \textit{JWST} pipeline non-linearity corrected ramps are plotted as loosely dashed lines.
+The assumption is that, since these ramps have been non-linearity corrected, subsequent frame differences should yield the same mean slope if the ramps are indeed linear.
+In the middle right panel of Fig.~\ref{fig:bfe_miri_lrs_impact} we plot the LRS sampled PSF by taking two sets of frame differences, one set at the start of the non-linearity corrected ramps (loosely dashed lines), and one set at the end of the same ramps.
 1D Voigt profiles are fitted to the two sampled PSFs.
 The FWHMs of the fitted Voigt profiles are significantly larger at the end of the ramp compared to the beginning of the ramp.
 This is quantified further in the lower right panel where the fitted PSF FWHM is seen to grow linearly along the ramp.
-This result implies that the ramps are not linearized; they show an increase in slope in the PSF wings and a decrease in slope in the PSF core.
-This is in line with the result shown in Fig.~\ref{fig:bfe_miri_imager_impact}.
+This result implies that the ramps are not linearized (the loosely dashed lines are not linear); they show an increase in slope in the PSF wings and a decrease in slope in the PSF core.
+This is in line with the result shown previously for the MIRI imager in Fig.~\ref{fig:bfe_miri_imager_impact}.